Cubs vs. Pirates Player Props Betting Odds

 Hoerner Stats

-- Hoerner has recorded 67 hits with nine doubles, a triple, four home runs and 17 walks.
-He has driven in 29 runs with 13 stolen bases.
+- Hoerner has nine doubles, a triple, four home runs, 18 walks and 29 RBI (68 total hits).
+He has stolen 14 bases.

 Hoerner Recent Games